The Buckeye Institute Calls on SCOTUS to Tell States They Cannot Ignore the Constitution

 # # #

-UPDATE: On April 16, 2024, the U.S. Supreme Court ruled that “DeVillier and the other property owners should be permitted to pursue their claims under the Takings Clause through the cause of action available under Texas law.”
+UPDATE: On April 16, 2024, while the U.S. Supreme Court did not rule on issues raised by The Buckeye Institute, it did rule that “DeVillier and the other property owners should be permitted to pursue their claims under the Takings Clause through the cause of action available under Texas law.”